Latent Space Modelling of Hypergraph Data: Background

-It is clear that the nerve defines a hypergraph where $\sigma \in Nrv(\mathcal{A})$ denotes a hyperedge.
-Consider the sets $\sigma_1 \in Nrv (\mathcal{A})$ and $\sigma_2 \subset \sigma_1$.
-It follows immediately that $\sigma_2 \in Nrv(\mathcal{A})$, and all hypergraphs generated by a nerve must have this property.
-Hypergraphs of this type are termed simplicial, and \cite{kahle2016} overview properties of simplicial random hypergraphs along with more general constructions.

 In Section \ref{sec:rggs}, we considered the choice $A_i = B_r(u_i)$ for generating a RGG.
-The nerve for this choice of $\mathcal{A}$ is well studied and it is referred to as the \v{C}ech complex (see Section 3.2 of \cite{edelsbrunner2010}), as given in Definition \ref{def:cech}.
+The nerve for this choice of $\mathcal{A}$ is well studied and it is referred to as the \v{C}ech complex \citep[Section 3.2]{edelsbrunner2010}, as given in Definition \ref{def:cech}.